The Stunning Transformation Of Euphoria's Hunter Schafer

 Her character in Euphoria has had an impact on young trans people

 There's no denying the positive impact Hunter Schafer's "Euphoria" character, Jules Vaughn, has had on transgender people around the world.
-During a quick chat with Variety, Schafer was asked how it feels to know she's had such a profound impact on so many young transgender people, and she replied, "It's great.
+During a quick chat with Variety, Schafer was asked how it feels to know she's had such a profound impact on so many young transgender people, and she replied, "It's great. ...
 I'm really happy."
 She added that she doesn't really care what other people think of the show, but it's important what her transgender peers think of it.
-"Their perception of it matters to me, so it feels really good to feel seen and know that they've made feel seen by what we do with Jules," she said.
+"Their perception of it matters to me, and so it feels really good to feel ... seen and know that they feel seen by what we do with Jules," she said.

-She dated her co-star Dominic Fike for a while
+Hunter Schafer dated her co-star Dominic Fike for a while

 When eagle-eyed paparazzi and fans spotted Hunter Schafer and Dominic Fike holding hands while dining together in January 2022, rumors started flying that the two were dating.
 Schafer met Fike on the set of "Euphoria" when he joined the show's cast for Season 2, and he also happened to be Schafer's character's love interest.
 The relationship moved off-screen, and after much speculation, Fike finally shared a picture of him and Schafer sharing a kiss on his Instagram Stories.

 During an interview with GQ, Fike revealed that he and Schafer fell hard for each other.
 "We developed an attraction — it sped it up so fast.
 We just really got to know each other so quickly," he told the outlet.
-Schafer told Elle that Fike helped her keep her head amid all the craziness of her newfound fame.
+Schafer told Elle that Fike helped her keep her head on straight amid the craziness of her newfound fame.
 "I think we are able to be a safety net for one another," she said.
 "I feel like I've been learning a lot about the effort it takes to upkeep it.
 Because it does, you know, especially in our world.
-But, to me, it's deeply worth it."
+But to me, it's deeply worth it."

-Schafer mourned the loss of her co-star, Angus Cloud
+She mourned the loss of her co-star, Angus Cloud

 "Euphoria" fans were devastated when news broke that Angus Cloud, who portrayed the role of Fez, had died on July 31, 2023.
 It's hard to imagine what this loss was like for his castmates, and when Hunter Schafer tried to put into words how she felt in an Instagram post, she admitted that she didn't really know how to articulate the profound sadness she felt.